-Some people call them immunizations, others call them vaccinations or shots.
-Whatever you call them, immunizations are one of the best weapons we have against a number of serious diseases.
-Immunizations are an important part of preventing disease.
-Infants, children, adults, and the elderly all need certain immunizations to stay as healthy as possible.
+Immunizations are one of the best weapons we have against several serious diseases.
+Immunizations are an essential part of preventing illness.
+Infants, children, adults, and the elderly need certain immunizations to stay as healthy as possible.

-All children are required by Minnesota State Law to have certain vaccinations prior to attending school or have an exemption on file at their school.
+Minnesota State Law requires all children to have certain vaccinations before attending school or have an exemption on file at their school.
 If you are unsure of your child's immunization record, please contact your child's school.

 - Routine childhood immunizations for age-appropriate vaccines